hruzgar/artemis-dl/README.md

 # Introduction
 **Hello and welcome to my GitHub repository!** As a student at TUM utilizing the Tum Artemis platform, I felt the need to create a way to permanently archive all of our exercises.
 I believe in the value of preserving knowledge, so I designed this tool to ensure I, and others, can download and access these exercises indefinitely - even 30 years down the road.
-This tool creates a *completely local copy* of exercises and doesn't depend any third party services or servers to ensure the longevity.
+This tool creates a *completely local copy* of exercises and doesn't depend on any third party services or servers to ensure the longevity.

 Features:
 - **Dark-Mode PDFs:** Download exercises as pdf while preserving the dark theme.